Marketing through social media is a necessary evil

 You can change your social media (and even your phone messaging) to alert customers there is a problem, give an ETA, seem proactive about and even collect customer details without them being cued at all!

 Even when things aren’t that extreme, social media can help.
 If your customers just have a quick question or curiosity, coming back with an answer quickly could mean the difference between that customer using your product, or passing it by because the information isn’t available.

 Competitors are always there

-If you are in one of the few verticals where none of your competitors are using social to any great degree, being the trail blazer will often give you the extra boost.
+If you are in one of the few kinds of business where it is rare for your competitors to be marketing with social media, don’t take this as the sign you shouldn’t participate.
+Being the trail blazer will often give you the extra boost you need.

 Social Media is ‘Opt in’ marketing

-When you use social media, the fans and followers you accrue are the ones who actually want to interact with you and see what you have to say!
+When you use social media, the fans and followers you accrue want to interact with you and see what you have to say!
 You aren’t making them cranky by turning up on their door knocking away while all they want to do is get the gardening or laundry done.
 You aren’t some passive ad in the local newspaper that sits and hopes and waits for attention.